 NanoLCMSESI MS/MS analysis

 Peptide mixtures (2µl) were analyzed by on-line nanoflow liquid chromatography using the nanoACQUITY-nLC system (Waters MS technologies, Manchester, UK) coupled to an LTQ-OrbitrapVelos (ThermoFisher Scientific) mass spectrometer equipped with the manufacturer’s nanospray ion source.
 The analytical column (nanoACQUITY UPLCTM BEH130 C18 15cm x 75µm, 1.7µm capillary column) was maintained at 35C and a flow-rate of 300nl/min.
 The gradient consisted of 3-40% acetonitrile in 0.1% formic acid for 50 min then a ramp of 40-85% acetonitrile in 0.1% formic acid for 3 min.
-Full scan MS spectra (m/z range 300-2000) were acquired by the Orbitrap at a resolution of 30,000.
-Analysis was performed in data dependant mode.
-The top 20 most intense ions from MS1 scan (full MS) were selected for tandem MS by collision induced dissociation (CID) and all product spectra were acquired in the LTQ ion trap.
+Full scan MS spectra (m/z range 300-2000) were acquired by the Orbitrap at a resolution of 30,000 with precursor isolation width of 1.2 m/z.
+Analysis was performed in data dependent mode.
+The top 20 most intense ions from MS1 scan (full MS) were selected for tandem MS by collision induced dissociation (CID) at normalized CE 35%, and all product spectra were acquired in the LTQ ion trap.
+Charge state rejection was enabled where charge state one was rejected and dynamic exclusion was enabled at repeat count one, repeat duration 20 and exclusion duration 20.

 Thermo RAW files were imported into Progenesis LC–MS (version 4.1, Nonlinear Dynamics).
 Runs were time aligned using default settings and using anauto selected run as reference.
 Peaks were picked by the software and filtered to include only peaks with a charge state of between +2 and +6.
 Peptide intensities were normalised against the reference run by progenesis LC-MS and these intensities are used to highlight differences in protein expression between GFP control and GFP-nsp2 samples with supporting statistical analysis (ANOVA p-values) calculated by the Progenesis LC-MS software.
-MS. Spectral data were transformed to mgf files with Progenesis LC–MS and exported for peptide identification using the PEAKS Studio 7 (Bioinformatics Solutions Inc.) search engine.
-Multiple search engine platform provided by PEAKS Studio named inChorus was used, which combines searching results from PEAKS DB (Bioinformatics Solutions Inc.), Mascot (Matrix Science), OMSSA (National Center for Biotechnology Information) and X!Tandem (Global Proteome Machine Organization).
-Tandem MS data were searched against the human and PRRSV predicted proteomes custom database that contained the common contamination and internal standards, host cell proteome sequences (UniProt reviewed) and viral sequences.
-Search parameters were as follows; precursor mass tolerance set to 10 ppm and fragment mass tolerance set to 0.5 kDa.
+MS. Spectral data were transformed to mgf files with Progenesis LC–MS and exported for peptide identification using the locally installed PEAKS Studio 7 (Bioinformatics Solutions Inc.) search engine.
+Multiple search engine platform provided by PEAKS Studio named inChorus was used, which combines searching results from PEAKS DB (Bioinformatics Solutions Inc.), locally installed Mascot (v2.3, Matrix Science) and OMSSA (National Center for Biotechnology Information) and X!Tandem (Global Proteome Machine Organization) that were bundled with PEAKS Studio 7.
+Tandem MS data were searched against the human and PRRSV predicted proteomes custom database that contained the common contamination (The Global Proteome Machine, version 2012.01.01, 115 sequences) and internal standards (MassPREP Digestion Standard Mix 2, Waters, 4 sequences), host cell proteome sequences (UniProt reviewed, version February 2014, 20,276 sequences) and viral sequences (GenBank JX087437).
+Search parameters were as follows; enzyme set to trypsin, precursor mass tolerance set to 10 ppm and fragment mass tolerance set to 0.5 kDa.
 One missed tryptic cleavage was permitted.
 Carbamidomethylation (cysteine) was set as a fixed modification and oxidation (methionine) set as a variable modification.
 The false discovery rates were set at 1% and at least two unique peptides were required for reporting protein identifications.
 Results were imported into Progenesis LC–MS as .xml files

 Immunoprecipitation (IP)